Henry Neville, 5th Earl of Westmorland

 Henry Neville, 5th Earl of Westmorland (1525–Aug 1563) was an English peer, member of the House of Lords and Knight of the Garter.

 Life

 He was born in 1525, the eldest son of Ralph Neville, 4th Earl of Westmorland and his wife, Katherine Stafford.
 Katherine's father was Edward Stafford, 3rd Duke of Buckingham; her mother was Eleanor Percy, Duchess of Buckingham.

 Henry Neville was knighted in 1544 and inherited the earldom from his father in 1550.
 He was made a member of the Privy Council around 1552 and ambassador to Scotland the same year.
 He became a Knight of the Garter and lord-lieutenant of Durham on 7 May 1552.
-Upon the death of Edward VI, Neville supported Mary and participated in her coronation ceremony.
+Upon the death of Edward VI, Neville supported Mary and participated in her coronation ceremony, carrying, with the Earl of Cumberland, swords representing spriritual and temporal justice.
 From January 1558 to December 1559 he was lieutenant-general of the north.